mukil/dmx-littlehelpers/README.md

 # DMX Little Helpers

-A plugin development helper comprised of the following functionalities:
+A plugin development helper comprised of the following functionalities.
+May become dmx-utils if the code improves in terms of robustness and the API in terms of clarity.

 Time Search API: